developerasun/myCodeBox-blockchain/background/ethereum.md

 1. Turing complete - dapps can perform any action given the required resources

-1. Isolated - dapps are executed in a virtual environment known as Ethereum Virtual Machine so that if the smart contract has a bug, it won’t hamper the normal functioning of the blockchain network.
+1. Isolated - **dapps are executed in a virtual environment** known as Ethereum Virtual Machine so that **if the smart contract has a bug, it won’t hamper the normal functioning of the blockchain network**.

 ### On smart contracts

 > To introduce dapps, we need to introduce smart contracts – a dapp's backend for lack of a better term.
 For a detailed overview, head to our section on smart contracts.

 > **A smart contract is code that lives on the Ethereum blockchain** and runs exactly as programmed.
-Once smart contracts are deployed on the network you can't change them. **Dapps can be decentralized because they are controlled by the logic written into the contract, not an individual or company**.
-This also means **you need to design your contracts very carefully and test them thoroughly**.
+Once smart contracts are deployed on the network you can't change them.
+Dapps can be decentralized because **they are controlled by the logic written into the contract**, not an individual or company.
+This also means you need to **design your contracts very carefully** and test them thoroughly.

 ## Blocks

 > **Blocks are batches of transactions with a hash of the previous block** in the chain.
 This links blocks together (in a chain) because hashes are cryptographically derived from the block data.
-This prevents fraud, because **one change in any block in history would invalidate all the following blocks as all subsequent hashes would change** and everyone running the blockchain would notice.
+This prevents fraud, because **one change in any block** in history would **invalidate all the following blocks** as all subsequent hashes would change and everyone running the blockchain would notice.

-> To ensure that all participants on the Ethereum network maintain a synchronized state and agree on the precise history of transactions, we batch transactions into blocks.
-This means dozens (or hundreds) of transactions are committed, agreed on, and synchronized on all at once.
+> To ensure that all participants on the Ethereum network maintain a synchronized state and agree on the precise history of transactions, we **batch transactions into blocks**.
+This means dozens (or **hundreds) of transactions are committed**, agreed on, and synchronized on all at once.

+- batching transactions to one block == grouping commits to one pull request

 <img src="reference/batches-of-transactions.png" width=609 height=247 alt="block is the batches of transactions" />

 > By spacing out commits, we give all network participants enough time to come to consensus: even though transaction requests occur dozens of times per second, blocks on Ethereum are committed approximately once every fifteen seconds.

 ### HOW BLOCKS WORK

-> To preserve the transaction history, blocks are strictly ordered (every new block created contains a reference to its parent block), and transactions within blocks are strictly ordered as well.
+> To preserve the transaction history, **blocks are strictly ordered** (every new block created contains a reference to its parent block), and transactions within blocks are strictly ordered as well.
 Except in rare cases, at any given time, all participants on the network are in agreement on the exact number and history of blocks, and are working to batch the current live transaction requests into the next block.

-> Once a block is put together (mined) by some miner on the network, it is propagated to the rest of the network; all nodes add this block to the end of their blockchain, and mining continues.
+> **Once a block is put together** (mined) by some miner on the network, it is propagated to the rest of the network; **all nodes add this block to the end of their blockchain**, and mining continues.
 The exact block-assembly (mining) process and commitment/consensus process is currently specified by Ethereum’s “proof-of-work” protocol.

 ### PROOF-OF-WORK PROTOCOL

 > Mining nodes have to spend a variable but substantial amount of energy, time, and computational power to produce a “certificate of legitimacy” for a block they propose to the network.
 This helps protect the network from spam/denial-of-service attacks, among other things, since certificates are expensive to produce.

 > Other miners who hear about a new block with a valid certificate of legitimacy must accept the new block as the canonical next block on the blockchain.